citygml4j/iur-ade-citygml4j/README.md

 This is a citygml4j module for the **i-Urban Revitalization (i-UR)** Application Domain Extension for CityGML.
 The "i-UR" is an information infrastructure for urban revitalization and planning.

-This module adds support for parsing and writing i-UR ADE enriched CityGML datasets to citygml4j.
+This module adds support for parsing and writing *i-UR ADE version 1.4* enriched CityGML datasets to citygml4j.

 * **i-UR specification and material: https://www.kantei.go.jp/jp/singi/tiiki/toshisaisei/itoshisaisei/iur**
 * **Where to file issues: https://github.com/citygml4j/iur-ade-citygml4j/issues**